What’s Your Long Term Goal for Business? 3 Paths to Help You Decide

 Startups typically require several years to make a profit, so significant, high-risk investments typically are needed to get one off the ground.

-This model focuses on scaling quickly with systems and structures that allow the business to grow independently of you.
-If you’re aiming for large-scale growth and profitability isn’t your goal (this is so important!), this could be your path.
+This model focuses on scaling a product quickly.
+If you’re aiming for large-scale growth and profitability isn’t your goal (this is so important), this could be your path.

 It may be for you, if you…

-- Dream of a business that runs without your daily involvement; you don’t mind giving up product and creative work (and control).
+- Don’t mind giving up product and creative work (and control).

 - Aim to build systems that are replicable and scalable (technology and operational efficiency needs to be a significant part of the business model).